grace-nguyen/CSharp_Healthcare_Management_System/README.md

 Implement basic user authentication to manage access to the system.
 Different roles (e.g., admin, doctor, nurse) should have different access levels and permissions.

+## Applying Design Patterns in Your Healthcare Management System
+After create a system from previous exercise, it’s time for going to the next phase of your Healthcare Management System project!
+Now that you have developed the core functionalities—such as managing patients, doctors, nurses, appointments, and medical records.
+It’s time to enhance your system using design patterns.
+Design patterns are proven solutions to common software design problems and can help you create a more flexible, maintainable, and scalable system.

+### Recommendation for Applying a Design Pattern:

+#### Identify the Pattern that Fits:
+Review the various design patterns and choose one that addresses a specific need in your system.
+For instance:
+Singleton Pattern: Ensure a single instance of the system's configuration settings or logging service.
+Factory Method Pattern: Create different types of user objects (patients, doctors, nurses) without specifying the exact class.
+Observer Pattern: Implement notification systems for appointment updates or medical record changes.
+#### Integrate the Pattern Thoughtfully:
+Apply the chosen pattern to a relevant part of your system where it will solve a particular problem or improve design.
+For example:
+Use the Factory Method to handle the creation of different user roles, ensuring that the system can be extended with minimal changes.
+Implement the Observer Pattern to keep track of changes in medical records and notify relevant stakeholders (patients, doctors).